richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 29 June 2021 — Ufologist Richard Dolan states a source familiar with the portion of the UAPTF report presented to Congress that was not released to the public relates to the following: energy pulse, ion, anti-gravity, anti-matter, ramjet hydrogen and compressed nuclear propulsion systems; additionally, his source claims “exotic elements for energy research” are ET related and known by UAPTF; most are managed under DARPA by a team known as “Advance Group-6.”
+**(PUBLIC DOMAIN)** - 29 June 2021 — Ufologist Richard Dolan states a source familiar with the portion of the **UAPTF** report presented to Congress that was not released to the public relates to the following: energy pulse, ion, anti-gravity, anti-matter, ramjet hydrogen and compressed nuclear propulsion systems; additionally, his source claims “exotic elements for energy research” are ET related and known by **UAPTF**; most are managed under DARPA by a team known as “**Advance Group-6**.”
 Prototypes of the craft, he claims, utilizing this advanced technology are being flown at Tonopah AFB Test Range and Area 51.
 “None of these experimental crafts can be contributed to the sightings photographed by the US Navy,” he concludes.

 *   [https://youtu.be/oJNbCeE110A?t=1214](https://youtu.be/oJNbCeE110A?t=1214)